 “I know this.
 But that is not my problem.”

 The cargoboto lifted Ashley off her feet, jumped out of the trackcar and launched into space.
-Thrusters attached to its feet sent them diving into the canyon, their speed causing the thin nitrogen-rich atmosphere to resist against Ashley’s body.
+Thrusters attached to its feet sent them diving into the canyon, their speed causing the thin nitrogen-rich atmosphere to gently push against Ashley’s body.
 They landed on an icy outcrop, a few hundred metres from a guarded airlock.

 “The soft-skinned things guard this,” said the cargoboto.
 “Get me inside, or I will end your existence.”